 - The Decision Stage: Finally, the prospect reaches the decision stage.
 They know their challenges and how to best address them.
 They are now simply looking for the best product or service to help them do so.

 As you can see, this buyer’s journey is completely focused on the initial sale.
 It’s transactional marketing at its finest.
-But your customer’s experience with your company doesn’t end with the first sale, right?
+But your customer’s experience with your company doesn’t end with the first sale.

-Unless you sell caskets or tombstones (if you do… creepy!), you typically have an opportunity to sell to customers a second, third, and fourth time.
-Depending on your business and the products or services you sell, you may be able to sell to your customers dozen of times!
+You typically have an opportunity to sell to customers a second, third, and fourth time.
+Depending on your business and the products or services you sell, you may be able to sell to your customers dozens of times.

 Today’s consumer isn’t shy about letting companies know what they think.
 Social media gives us a worldwide stage and access to any one person or business.

 Your customers are literally telling you what they want and how they want it.
 This is marketing gold for those who take the time to listen.
-So read forums and social feeds, search news articles and hashtags related to your brand, maybe even (gasp!) ask your most loyal customers directly their opinions on certain things.
+Read forums and social feeds, search news articles and hashtags related to your brand, and maybe even ask your most loyal customers directly what their opinions on certain things are.

-So how can you make sure that your customers won’t make like trees and leave you after the first sale?
+So how can you make sure that your customers won’t bounce after the first sale?
 Give them something they can’t get anywhere else.
-Provide extra value.